 The growth contributors

-Major growth is expected from blockbuster drugs Januvia, Janumet, Gardasil vaccine, and the new drug Keytruda.
+As discussed earlier, nearly 90% of total 2Q16 revenue for Merck and Co.
+(MRK) is expected to come from the Pharmaceutical segment.
+Major growth is expected from its blockbuster drugs including Januvia, Janumet, the Gardasil vaccine, and new drug Keytruda.

 Januvia and Janumet

-Zetia is a blockbuster drug from Merck’s cardiovascular franchise.
-The drug is used to lower LDL cholesterol levels in the blood.
-Analysts estimate a rise of 5.4% in Zetia’s 1Q16 revenue.
-Zetia has lost its exclusivity in Canada, and its competitors include Niaspan from AbbVie (ABBV) and Lipitor from Pfizer (PFE).
+Zetia is the blockbuster drug from Merck’s cardiovascular franchise.
+The drug is used to lower LDL (low-density lipoprotein) cholesterol levels in the blood.
+Analysts estimate an increase of 2% in 2Q16 revenue for Zetia.
+The drug Zetia has lost its exclusivity in Canada, and its competitors include Niaspan from AbbVie (ABBV) and Lipitor from Pfizer (PFE).